 How did you know you had a bowel blockage?

 I didn’t until they told me.
 It was very different from food poisoning.
 The vomit had different smells.

 They put me in an ambulance.
 I had nothing with me.
 We didn’t pack a bag.
 It was the middle of the night, driving miles and miles and miles.
 We didn’t know what was happening.
-Everything was surreal, like we knew we were in an alternate universe.
+Everything was surreal.
+We knew we were in an alternate universe.
 Continue reading The Diagnosis and the Present Moment

-I drink coffee on the shale ledge, watch the tide go out, and wait for the heron to come and catch minnows in the shallows.
+I drink coffee on the shale ledge, watching the tide go out, waiting for the heron to come and fish for minnows in the shallows.
 The milk snake that slithers across the rocks on hot mornings is nowhere to be seen.
-Offshore, the lobsterman pulls traps from the back of his white boat.
+Offshore, a lobsterman pulls traps from the back of his white boat.

 When I think of a perfect morning, this is what I imagine.
 Here is where I’ve been wanting to be for weeks.
 Now here, the coffee half gone, the sound of breaking waves, the smell of beach roses and seaweed.
 The lone gull floating in the inlet takes flight, circles, and with a gentle splash, returns to the water.